tomohung/tomohung.github.io.octopress/source/_posts/2015-05-07-reflection-to-tealeaf-course3-week8-1.markdown

 Just a memo here, becuase I can't use ngrok on my Mac(looks like security problem). but it's ok because I test successful on Heroku.

-The most important here is that set the app stirpe events URL in Stripe, for example my end point is:
+The most important here is to set the app stirpe events URL in Stripe, for example my end point is:

 ```
 https://tomo-myflix.herokuapp.com/stripe_events